1.0 Introduction

 3.0 Prerequisites

-Ensure the IPMI for the FX2200 Series 2 appliance is set up to renew the IPMI SSL certificate for the FX2200 Series 2 appliance.
+Ensure that the IPMI for the FX2200 Series 2 and FX3400 appliances is configured to allow renewal of the IPMI SSL certificate.

-For more details on the setup, refer to Fortanix IPMI Setup for FX2200 Series II.
+For more information on the setup, refer to the following guides:

 4.0 IPMI SSL Certificate Renewal

-Renewing the Fortanix IPMI SSL certificate for the FX2200 Series 2 is essential for maintaining a secure, uninterrupted, and compliant appliance.
+Renewing the Fortanix IPMI SSL certificate for the FX2200 Series 2 and FX3400 appliances is essential for maintaining secure, uninterrupted, and compliant appliance operations.

 Perform the following steps: